mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/baby-re/index.md

 <SNIP>
 ```

 This challenge is comprised of a single file named `baby`.
-There's no
-extension, so we can infer that it's meant to be run on Linux.

 # Static analysis